50 Top JavaScript Interview Questions With Example Answers

 JavaScript Fundamentals

-A high-level, interpreted programming language called JavaScript makes it possible to create interactive web pages and online apps with dynamic functionality.
+JavaScript is a high-level, interpreted programming language that makes it possible to create interactive web pages and online apps with dynamic functionality.
 Commonly referred to as the universal language, Javascript is primarily used by developers for front-end and back-end work.

 JavaScript has six primitive data types: